-State law requires anyone who believes a child is being abused or neglected to report the situation so CPS can investigate.
+State law requires anyone who believes a child is being abused or neglected to report it so CPS can investigate.
 Interviewing children, parents, and others who know about the family is an important part of a CPS investigation.
-These interviews help determine if abuse or neglect occurred, if children are safe, and assess the risk of further harm.
-If needed, CPS caseworkers may refer families for services such as individual or family therapy, parenting classes, medical assistance, mental health services, substance abuse assessment and treatment facilities, or programs offering financial assistance for utilities, rent, or child care.
+These interviews help determine if abuse or neglect happened, if children are safe, and assess the risk of further harm.
+If needed, CPS caseworkers may refer families for services such as individual or family therapy, parenting classes, healthcare, mental health services, substance-abuse assessment and treatment, and financial help with utilities, rent, or child care.

-When CPS caseworkers are concerned about the continued safety of a child, they refer the family for family-based safety services, which are provided in the home and help make sure children are healthy and safe.
-If these services cannot ensure the child's safety, CPS may ask the court to remove the child from the parents' custody and place the child in a relative’s care or foster care.
+When CPS caseworkers are concerned about the continued safety of a child, they refer the family for family-based safety services.
+These services are provided in the home and help make sure children are healthy and safe.
+If these services cannot ensure the child’s safety, CPS may ask the court to remove the child from the parents’ custody and place the child in a relative’s care or foster care.

 Family-Based Safety Services

-When a child's safety can be reasonably assured with the parents retaining legal custody, CPS provides in-home services to help stabilize the family and reduce the risk of future abuse or neglect.
-Family-Based Safety Services (FBSS) can help avoid the need to remove children from their homes.
-They can also make it possible for the children to return home by strengthening the family's ability to protect their child and reduce threats to the child's safety.
+CPS provides in-home services to help stabilize families and reduce the risk of future abuse or neglect.
+Familybased safety services (FBSS) can help avoid the need to remove children from their homes.
+They can also make it possible for children to return home by strengthening the family’s ability to protect their child and reduce threats to the child’s safety.

-FBSS Services include family counseling, crisis intervention, parenting classes, substance abuse treatment, domestic violence intervention, and day care.
-Most children getting these services live at home while CPS works with their families.
-In some cases, children may live elsewhere temporarily, usually with relatives or close family friends, until it is safe for them to return home.
+Services include family counseling, crisis intervention, parenting classes, substance abuse treatment, domestic violence intervention, and day care.
+Most children receiving these services live at home while CPS works with their families.
+In some cases, children may live elsewhere temporarily, usually with relatives or close

 Family Group Decision Making